This OLIPOP soda review contains affiliate links and we were given a sample. If you make a purchase we may be compensated. All opinions are our own.

 The natural ingredients used in OLIPOP, including plant fiber, prebiotics, and botanicals, were selected based on scientific research and have a proven track record of fueling the microbiome in our gut and improving digestive health.

-For our OLIPOP soda review, we received two variety packs.
-Each of which contained two cans of 6 OLIPOP soda flavors (Vintage Cola, Classic Root Beer, Cherry Vanilla, Orange Squeeze, Ginger Lemon, Strawberry Vanilla).
-In addition to these six flavors, OLIPOP soda also comes in Orange Cream, Tropical Punch, and Classic Grape.
+For our OLIPOP soda review, we tried two variety packs.
+Each of these contained two cans of 6 OLIPOP soda flavors (Vintage Cola, Classic Root Beer, Cherry Vanilla, Orange Squeeze, Ginger Lemon, Strawberry Vanilla).

 These fun soda-style flavors make getting more fiber easy and delicious.
+SHOP NOW >>

 OLIPOP comes in 12 oz cans that can be purchased in packs of 12.
 Each can contains 9g of dietary fiber, which is around 1/3 of the amount of daily fiber recommended by the FDA, and combined with the added prebiotics help to improve digestive health.